T410/todo-weather/README.md

 # Some Notes
 - Written some several tests (Used vscode extension for jest)
-- Didn't build a back-end for thius one so .env file should contain openweathermap API key
+- Didn't build a back-end for this one so .env file should contain openweathermap API key

 # Available Scripts